 The philosophy of marginal gains is all about small, incremental improvements that cumulatively produce a significant delta of change.
 Take British Cycling, for example.
 Team GB used to be also-rans in world cycle sport, yet today are regarded as a dominant force, having won more medals in track cycling during the last three Olympic Games than the rest of the world put together.
 Much of this success is attributed to sports scientist Matt Parker, Head of Marginal Gains at British Cycling.

 Matt identified seemingly trivial opportunities for performance enhancement – 1% improvements in areas that were overlooked by everyone else.
 These ranged from spraying alcohol on bike wheels to increase tackiness, to the importance of good hand hygiene and sleep on physical stamina, and even electrically heated pants to keep muscles at peak operating temperature between races.
 Individually, these tactics wouldn’t transform the team’s fortunes, but in aggregation, have been repeatedly proven to increase the athletes’ probability of success.

-All manner of organisations have jumped on the marginal gains bandwagon, particularly now that data is available on every process: any fine-tuning can be rigorously A/B tested and optimised, and results can be obtained quickly and cheaply.
+All manner of organizations have jumped on the marginal gains bandwagon, particularly now that data is available on every process: any fine-tuning can be rigorously A/B tested and optimized, and results can be obtained quickly and cheaply.
 But are we becoming attracted to the ease and safety of marginal gains at the expense of other, higher-risk ways of generating innovation?

 The Big Idea – a giant leap of faith